Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Conclusion

 \section{Conclusion}

-This paper explores a practical yet under-explored task, \ie, multi-weather nighttime image restoration.
+This paper explores a practical yet under-explored task, \textit{i.e.}, multi-weather nighttime image restoration.
 To facilitate this task, we introduce an illumination-aware degradation generation approach and construct a new dataset featuring 10K high-quality nighttime images with various compositional adverse weather and lighting conditions.
 In addition, we propose ClearNight, a unified framework, tailored for the new task, capable of removing multiple degradations in one go.
-ClearNight leverages Retinex-based dual priors to explicitly guide the network to focus on uneven illumination regions and intrinsic texture contents respectively.
-Moreover, ClearNight incorporates weather-aware dynamic specific-commonality collaboration to better capture the characteristics of various weather conditions, enabling effective multi-weather degradation removal.
-Comprehensive experiments and analysis on both synthetic and real-world images demonstrate the superiority of our ClearNight.
+ClearNight leverages Retinex-based dual priors to explicitly guide the network to focus on illumination regions and intrinsic textures respectively.
+Moreover, ClearNight incorporates weather-aware dynamic specific-commonality collaboration to better capture the characteristics of diverse weather, enabling effective multi-weather degradation removal.
+Comprehensive experiments on both synthetic and real-world images demonstrate the superiority of our ClearNight.